EwenG/replique/README.md

 A prompt is now printed.
 Again, you can enter any Clojure expression.

 Let's start a Clojurescipt REPL.
-Be sure you added a Clojurescript dependency to your project.clj file, as described earlier.
+Ensure that you added a Clojurescript dependency to your deps.edn file, as described earlier.

 `(replique.interactive/cljs-repl)`

 Wait a few seconds for the Clojurescript core libraries to be compiled.
 Javascript files get compiled to the `target/cljs` folder.
 As you can now see, the Clojurescript REPL is waiting for a browser to connect on port 9000 ...

-`Waiting for browser to connect on port 9000 ...`
+`Waiting for browser to connect on port 9001 ...`

-Open a browser tab at `localhost:9000`
+Open a browser tab at `localhost:9001`

 You are now able to evaluate Clojurescript expressions at the REPL: